biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 5th Place

-Church:	Kennebunk Christian A/G, Kennebunk, ME
+* **Church**: Kennebunk Christian A/G, Kennebunk, ME
-Coaches:	Elaine Laine, Rebekah Nivala (assistant)
+* **Coaches**: Elaine Laine, Rebekah Nivala (assistant)
+* **Team**:
-Team:	Jessica Laine
+    * Jessica Laine
-Michael Laine
+    * Michael Laine
-Rebecca Laine
+    * Rebecca Laine
-Stephanie Laine
+    * Stephanie Laine
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to First A/G #1, Lexington, KY 100 to 105
+  * Round 2: Lost to Christian Temple, Houston, TX 100 to 110
+  * Round 3: Lost to Oceanway A/G, Jacksonville, FL 95 to 130
+  * Round 4: Lost to James River A/G, "Light", Ozark, MO 25 to 310
+  * Round 5: Lost to Aurora First A/G, Aurora, CO 80 to 145
+  * Round 6: Won against Evangel A/G, Eau Claire, WI 110 to 100
+  * Round 7: Won against First A/G, New Philadelphia, OH 115 to 100
 * **Round Robin**:
-Round 1: Lost to First A/G #2, Lexington, KY 50 to 95
+  * Round 1: Lost to First A/G #2, Lexington, KY 50 to 95
-Round 2: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 80 to 85 Round 3: Lost to Grace A/G, Syracuse, NY 100 to 105 Round 4: Lost to Harvest A/G, Fort Worth, TX 50 to 105 Round 5: Won against First A/G, Montgomery, AL 75 to 5 Round 6: Lost to Orange County Worship Center, Santa Ana, CA 55 to 135 Round 7: Lost to Calvary A/G, Elkhart, IN 125 to 135 Round 8: Lost to James River, "Light", Ozark, MO 55 to 85 Round 9: Won against New Life A/G, Ellendale, ND 165 to 30 Round 10: Won against Evangel A/G, Eau Claire, WI 105 to 85 Round 11: Lost to Grace A/G, Spring City, PA 85 to 120
+  * Round 2: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 80 to 85
+  * Round 3: Lost to Grace A/G, Syracuse, NY 100 to 105
+  * Round 4: Lost to Harvest A/G, Fort Worth, TX 50 to 105
+  * Round 5: Won against First A/G, Montgomery, AL 75 to 5
+  * Round 6: Lost to Orange County Worship Center, Santa Ana, CA 55 to 135
+  * Round 7: Lost to Calvary A/G, Elkhart, IN 125 to 135
+  * Round 8: Lost to James River, "Light", Ozark, MO 55 to 85
+  * Round 9: Won against New Life A/G, Ellendale, ND 165 to 30
+  * Round 10: Won against Evangel A/G, Eau Claire, WI 105 to 85
+  * Round 11: Lost to Grace A/G, Spring City, PA 85 to 120
-Round 12: Won against First Pentecostal A/G, Ottumwa, IA 145 to -10
+  * Round 12: Won against First Pentecostal A/G, Ottumwa, IA 145 to -10
-Round 13: Lost to First A/G, Helena, MT 55 to 115
+  * Round 13: Lost to First A/G, Helena, MT 55 to 115
-Round 14: Won against Oceanway A/G, Jacksonville, FL 180 to 30
+  * Round 14: Won against Oceanway A/G, Jacksonville, FL 180 to 30
-Round 15: Won against First A/G, Lexington, NC 175 to 15
+  * Round 15: Won against First A/G, Lexington, NC 175 to 15
-Round 16: Won against First A/G, Elkton, MD 115 to -45
+  * Round 16: Won against First A/G, Elkton, MD 115 to -45
-Round 17: Won against First A/G, New Philadelphia, OH 35 to 15
+  * Round 17: Won against First A/G, New Philadelphia, OH 35 to 15
-Round 18: Won against First A/G, Dickson, TN 135 to 40
+  * Round 18: Won against First A/G, Dickson, TN 135 to 40
-Round 19: Won against Watford City A/G, Watford City, ND 110 to 70
+  * Round 19: Won against Watford City A/G, Watford City, ND 110 to 70
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}